In summer 2017 six Bucknell faculty members and seven students were awarded L&IT summer research project grants!

 Student: Patrick Yang (Electrical Engineering ‘19)

-Overview: Walton-McCauley pursues the research question – how can GIS be used to analyze disaster preparedness, leading to application use in disaster resilience for a selected community.
-The student will perform a lit review and undertake GIS analysis of resource data in Pennsylvania municipalities.
+Overview: Walton-McCauley pursues the research question – how can GIS be used in new ways to analyze disaster preparedness, leading to application use in disaster resilience for a selected community?
+Over the summer Yang performed a literary review and began to undertake GIS analysis of resource data in Pennsylvania municipalities.
+This fall Yang and another student are continuing to develop the work with the support of a Library and IT microgrant.